tildearrow/openwebrx/README.md

 =========

 This is the **improved version** of the OpenWebRX online SDR.
 The pre-built OpenWebRX+ packages are available from the [package repository](https://luarvique.github.io/ppa/).
 Pre-built disk images are available from the [Releases page](https://github.com/luarvique/openwebrx/releases).
 News, support, and general discussion can be found in the [Telegram channel](https://t.me/openwebrx) and related [chat](https://t.me/openwebrx_chat).
 Features found in OpenWebRX+ that are not present in the original version:
-* AIS, SSTV, FAX, FLEX, POCSAG, HFDL, VDL2, ISM, SAM, RTTY, and CW decoders.
+* AIS, SSTV, FAX, FLEX, POCSAG, HFDL, VDL2, ADSB, ACARS, ISM, SAM, RTTY, and CW decoders.
 * DTMF, EEA, EIA, CCIR, and several ZVEY SELCALL decoders.
 * Background SSTV and FAX decoding with received images browser.
 * Built-in recorder for received audio.